nicklashansen/policy-adaptation-during-deployment/README.md

   ALOSS: 0.0000 | CLOSS: 0.0000 | RLOSS: 0.0000
 ```

 We provide a pre-trained model that can be used for evaluation.
-To run Policy Adapdation during Deployment, call
+To run Policy Adaptation during Deployment, call

 ```
 CUDA_VISIBLE_DEVICES=0 python3 src/eval.py \